 Remember, the key point here is intensity.
 You want to ramp up the metabolic rate so that you're burning calories long after the workout.
 (Remember EPOC?).

-It doesn’t matter which modality of cardio you use, just push yourself to get the most out of it.
+It doesn't matter which modality of cardio you use, just push yourself to get the most out of it.
 Want to lose fat even faster?
 Check out the BEST Fat-Burning Workout.